MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 ## Blue screen after unenrolling from Insider preview on a device flashed with an Insider build

 This is an issue affecting that affects users who are were on an Insider preview build, reflashed their HoloLens 2 with a new insider preview build, and then unenrolled from the Insider program.
+This is a **known issue**.

 This does not affect:
 - Users who are not enrolled in Windows Insider